BelminSalkica/WIP-Zadace/README.md

-#WORK IN PROGRESS
+WORK IN PROGRESS
-Repository for homework in IOS course
+Repository for homework in IOS course hosted by http://wip.ba/